 In Maine, where the pandemic’s footprint has been significantly lighter — just over 3,000 total cases, versus 100,000-plus in Massachusetts — it seemed a given that the state’s museums would break the seal sooner.
 Leeriness from Governor Janet Mills kept things locked a little longer than many hoped — a June 19 letter to the governor from a consortium of arts organizations took a conciliatory tone, even as it gently urged her to consider the critical role they could play in healing Mainers’ pandemic-damaged psyches.
 The fear has less to do with the locals than with visitors: In July, Maine’s tourism industry will officially reopen for overnight stays by out-of-staters without the need for a 14-day quarantine.
 But those jaunts are available only to those who can produce a negative COVID-19 test, taken in the previous 72 hours.

 All of this makes for a complicated museum visit.
 We used to come here for a respite, a refuge, a pause.
-But everything — from grocery shopping to pumping gas and getting a coffee — is complicated now.
+But everything — from grocery shopping to pumping gas to getting a coffee — is complicated now.
 “We weren’t sure what to expect — would people stay away, would it just be tried-and-true members?” said Graeme Kennedy, the museum’s director of communications.
 “But at 10 every morning, everyone’s here!
 Honestly, more than anything, it’s just so nice to see people again.”

 As Kennedy spoke, he and other staff stood on the museum’s granite steps in the late morning sun, guiding people to and from the threshold.
 Everyone was masked and happy; one group, a mother and three grade-schooler girls, were positively giddy.
 I later crossed paths with them inside, where they excitedly chattered about a Thomas Cole painting, and then a small Fitz Hugh Lane.
 “Woooowww — that’s so cool!” one of the girls crowed, looking at the luminous haze Lane cast above one of his harbor scenes.
 Inside of me, something bloomed.
 God, I missed this.

-But first, Kennedy squired me to the registration desk to check in and confirm my phone number, presumably for contact tracing.
+But first, Kennedy had squired me to the registration desk to check in and confirm my phone number, presumably for contact tracing.
 He explained that the museum had decided to let people wander freely, rather than keep them on a single track, a subject of much debate in the post-coronavirus museum world.
 “We want people to stay curious, but be mindful of others,” he said.
 “That’s just a nice message to have.”
 At every corridor break or staircase top or bottom, bright blue signs echoed that message in cute, friendly font, complete with instructive cartoon birds. (“Wear a mask!
 Be empathetic!
 Wash your hands!” they chirp — words to live by, whether in a museum or not.)

 Then the museum shut down, the world ended, lurched, and ended again in an eruption of protest over the country’s generational sin of white-supremacist racial terror.
 From those ruins, something new is growing — something better, if only because it couldn’t be worse.
 “Tabernacles for Trying Times” didn’t get a chance to reframe viewers’ world through its empathetic lens; instead the world’s spasms and shifts reframed the work itself, and its message feels strong and good and real in a moment where rebuilding from the ground up is the only sensible thing to do.

 As for the rest, well, it’s surprising what you can get used to, isn’t it?
-About five minutes into the upstairs galleries, I was more attuned to just being there than wearing a mask; the hand-sanitizing stands that stood watch at regular intervals started to disappear (though not completely; I used them, and often, I promise).
+About five minutes into the upstairs galleries, I was more attuned to just being there than the mask on my face; the hand-sanitizing stands that stood watch at regular intervals started to disappear (though not completely; I used them, and often, I promise).
 I felt my sleepy art-viewing synapses flickering back to life.
 A gallery called “Awkward Meetings” threw off sparks.
 Works by the late Black American painter David Driskell and the Choctaw-Cherokee artist Jeffrey Gibson seemed to confront Leonardo Drew’s “Number 139,” a wall of sharp wood and wire painted flat black.
 “American Modernism” gathered the usual suspects of Marsden Hartley and John Marin with Yasuo Kuniyoshi and Andrew Wyeth (who is Modern, I’ll forever argue, whatever your textbook says).
 “Transatlantic Abstraction” gives top billing to Pablo Picassoand Fernand Leger, but what a pleasure to see Lois Mailou Jones’s “Paris Le Soir” (1948-50) holding its own and then some.
 Jones, born in Boston, was a Black woman staking her claim to Modernism, even if it meant moving to Paris, where the strength of her work meant more than the color of her skin.